May 27, 2015

 “This was my first NACTA Chapter Director’s meeting as the new Central Florida Director and, wow, I came away with fresh ideas to implement and grow the Chapter,“ commented Denise Johnson, an affiliate of Avoya Travel/American Express.

 Over the past two years, NACTA Chapters have held 300 meetings across the country, allowing travel consultants to network with other like-minded travel professionals and to stay abreast of industry issues and supplier product offerings.
 Chapter Directors meet with NACTA headquarters quarterly in addition to two in-person meetings a year to help guide the mission and direction of NACTA.
 NACTA represents approximately 1,900 travel professionals.
-Annual membership dues include invitations to attend ASTA (American Society of Travel agents) meetings and events such as ASTA’s Global Convention at the ASTA member rate.
+Annual membership dues include invitations to attend ASTA (American Society of Travel Advisors) meetings and events such as ASTA’s Global Convention at the ASTA member rate.

 Community, Education and Training for career travel consultants remains the focal point of NACTA membership.
 For more information on joining NACTA, visit nacta.com.